boxofapps/Universal-Asset-Management/README.md

 * Config files to describe what files to look for and how they should be processed
 * Adapters (or importers) that identify asset source files and output asset objects in 3ds max
 * Shared libraries of functions to be used by adapters (that includes my initial work on extracting all the useful functions from HCGAB for public use)
 * API for querying assets found by the system.
-Example: "boa.uam.get("AssetType:Color,ColorName:*White*")" will return all color assets that has "white" in the name.
+Example: "boa.uam.get("AssetType:Color,ColorName:\*White\*")" will return all color assets that have "white" in the name.
 * Per Asset Type objects in 3ds max, so you can perform quick operations with simple commands.
 Example: "(boa.uam.get("AssetType:Model))[1].merge()" will merge the first model it can find to the scene.

 ## Current Asset Types